BIOL275-MSUM/eda-tdedvall/README.md

 # Data Preparation

-\-I obtained the data based off of species occurrence from the library(BIEN) package (Brian Maitner 2020).
+-I obtained the data based off of species occurrence from the library(BIEN) package (Brian Maitner 2020).

-\-I used the (ape) function from the BIEN package (Brian Maitner 2020) for working with the Solidago altissima phylogeny in R.
+-I used the (ape) function from the BIEN package (Brian Maitner 2020) for working with the Solidago altissima phylogeny in R.

-\-I used (maps) and (sp) functions within the BIEN package (Brian Maitner 2020) for making quick maps of occurrences.
+-I used (maps) and (sp) functions within the BIEN package (Brian Maitner 2020) for making quick maps of occurrences.
 The (map) function created the base map, (points) function plotted occurrences of Solidago altissima, (plot) function added a map of Solidago altissima’s range.

-\-I used the (filter) function in base R (R Core Team 2020) to arrange the Solidago altissima data by species, species occurrence, new world only, country, United States, and Canada.
+-I used the (filter) function in base R (R Core Team 2020) to arrange the Solidago altissima data by species, species occurrence, new world only, country, United States, and Canada.

-\-I used the (count) function in base R (R Core Team 2020) to count the Solidago altissima frequency in both United States and Canada.
+-I used the (count) function in base R (R Core Team 2020) to count the Solidago altissima frequency in both United States and Canada.

-\-Within the (data.frame) of the solidago altissima data, I sorted by oldest instance of year.
+-Within the (data.frame) of the solidago altissima data, I sorted by oldest instance of year.
 This allowed me to find the time-span of data collection on solidago altissima.
 The years 1836 to 2016.